coder187/CI_MS1_BusHire/README.md

 My mentor, Dick Vlaanderen was of great assistance and provided excellent leadership where needed.

-Code Institure Tutor Support and Customer Care were invaluable.
+Code Institure Tutor Support, Customer Care, fellow students and webinars were invaluable.

 Big thank you to my ever patient family for allowing me follow this journey!